BIDC Review (2025): Why It is My Go-To Dental Clinic in Bangkok

 BIDC Hotel

-The Mini R Hotel lets you stay as close to the dental center as possible while getting treatment.
+BIDC has a hotel, the Mini R Hotel, in a separate wing of their Ratchadapisek headquarters.
+You can stay in the hotel as close to the dental center as possible while getting treatment.

 Each room comes with all the amenities you’d expect from a hotel, such as air conditioning, high-speed wifi, refrigerator and minibar, and satellite TV.